FREDERICKSBURG AREA VACCINATION SCHEDULE

 3. Work identification/proof is required for essential workers.

-4. People with underlying medical issues need a statement from their medical provider about their condition.
-Go to marywashingtonhealthcare.com for list of qualifying conditions.
+4. For information about what underlying conditions qualify people age 16 to 64 for the vaccine, go to marywashingtonhealthcare.com.

-OTHER LOCATIONS: Doctors’ offices and pharmacies also may vaccinate as more doses become available, but those details are being worked out.
+5. Be patient.
+Tier 1b includes about half the local population so it will take time to work through the list of those interested.

 WHO’S NEXT: Tier 1c includes other essential workers, but because Tier 1b has expanded, it will be a while before things move to Tier 1c.
-It includes those who work in these areas: energy; water and wastewater; housing construction; food service; transportation and logistics; institutions of higher education faculty and staff; finance; information technology and communication; media; legal services; public safety engineers; other public health workers; and officials needed to maintain continuity of government.
+It includes those who work in these areas: Energy; Water and wastewater; Housing construction; Food service; Transportation and logistics; Institutions of higher education faculty and staff; Finance; Information technology & communication; Media; Legal services; Public safety engineers; Other public health workers; Officials needed to maintain continuity of government.

 OTHER COUNTIES: The Rappahannock–Rapidan Health District, which serves Culpeper, Orange and Fauquier counties, also has moved into Tier 1b.
 Essential workers can complete this survey: forms.gle/Ckh6P8hx8Q9U7W1F6